olivierbufalini/Laravel4-Vagrant/README.md

 Laravel4-Vagrant
 ================

-devbox is a Vagrant development machine provisioned and preconfigured for working with PHP and the [Laravel](http://www.laravel.com) framework out of the box.
+Laravel4-Vagrant is a Vagrant development machine provisioned and preconfigured for working with PHP and the [Laravel](http://www.laravel.com) framework out of the box.
 From nginx, php5.4 to composer it has got everything you need for Laravel 4.

 ## Features / Stack